 The relevant system operator shall refuse to allow the connection of a new transmission-connected demand facility, a new transmission-connected distribution facility, or a new distribution system, which does not comply with the requirements set out in this Regulation and which is not covered by a derogation granted by the regulatory authority, or other authority where applicable in a Member State pursuant to Article 50.
 The relevant system operator shall communicate such refusal, by means of a reasoned statement in writing, to the demand facility owner, DSO, or CDSO and, unless specified otherwise by the regulatory authority, to the regulatory authority.

 Based on compliance monitoring in accordance with Title III, the relevant TSO shall refuse demand response services subject to Articles 27 to 30 from new demand units not fulfilling the requirements set out in this Regulation.

+(new) When a transmission-connected demand facility is connected to the transmission system in the same connection point as a production facility, Tittle I will not apply to the transmissions-connected demand facility if the maximum export capability is below 10% of the production capacity.

+[Comment: Establishing renewable power plants requires local value creation other than green electricity and local acceptance.
+Establishing EV charging station together with renewable power plants can contribute to that.
+If a relatively small EV charging station is established together with a transmission-connected power plant, it should not exposed to unproportional technical requirements.
+Similar discussions is ongoing for small generating units connected in large customer sites. ]

 2. This Regulation shall not apply to: